I leave for FIVE MINUTES... No wonder Bowser always kidnaps the Princess!

 - Speaking of Platinum, it's explained that no one took Team Galactic seriously because everyone just thought they were a bunch of weirdly dressed idiots with bad haircuts that never committed anything by petty crimes up until they set off a freaking bomb inside the Great Marsh.

 - The Legend of Zelda is probably like this in game world structure.
-Definitely the part about the army and palace security being useless is.
+Definitely the part about the army and palace security being useless.

-- The intro of The Legend of Zelda: The Wind Waker kinda explains why this is a bad idea (relying on the One-Man Army hero).
-See about 2 minutes in.
+- The intro of The Legend of Zelda: The Wind Waker kinda explains why this (and relying on the One-Man Army hero) is a bad idea.
 No version of Link came, and it ended with the gods flooding Hyrule.

 - Note that they have tried to execute Ganon before.
 Sadly, it was doomed from the start as in addition to being an incredibly powerful warrior/sorcerer, he holds a piece of a Cosmic Keystone that makes him an immortal Physical God.